secretsciencelab/secretcampfire/README.md

 9. Visit `your-app.herokuapp.com` in a browser (where `your-app` is the name you entered in Step 3).

 10. You'll see a welcome message that says "Congratulations!
 Your secret campfire blog is alive!"
 Follow the instructions there to set your password and secure your blog.

-## "Easy Mode" instructions  (time needed: 0 minutes)

-If you're not the DIY type and prefer to have your blog set up for you, email [getscampy@secretcampfire.com](mailto:getscampy@secretcampfire.com) and we'll take care of everything for you for a one-time fee of $5.
-In your email, tell us what blog name you want.
-After it's set up, your blog belongs 100% to you and runs free forever.

 ##